0xMF/toybox/content/post/captain's_log.md

 1. Create an `upstream` block in `nginx.conf`.
 Populate it with servers that will be handling requests.
 The [proxying configuration examples on the nginx](http://wiki.nginx.org/Configuration) are necessary and sufficient.
 Reading through the first few links were enough for me.

-2. Create an `server` block in `nginx.conf` if using a single site configuration.
-Each server should be listening on a port other than port 80.
+2. Create an `server` block in `nginx.conf`, for every server in the `upstream` block, particularly if using a single site configuration.
+Each server on the same physical server should be listening on ports other than port 80.
 It's best to have at least two servers (one acts as a backup) besides load balancing means sharing of load so a minimum of two would be expected.